 This symposium is intended for physicians, physician assistants, nurse practitioners, nurses, dietitians, pharmacists and others who care for diabetes patients.

 At the conclusion of this symposium, the participant should be better able to:

-Continuing Education Credit
+Continuing Education Credits

 The University of Nebraska Medical Center, Center for Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Nebraska Medical Center, Center for Continuing Education designates this live activity for a maximum of 7 AMA PRA Category 1 Credits™.
+The University of Nebraska Medical Center, Center for Continuing Education designates this live activity for a maximum of 7.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-7.0 Contact Hours Awarded
+7.50 Contact Hours Awarded

-MW MSD Provider Approval # NE1019-5-364
+Midwest MSD Provider Approval Number: NE1022-5

 You must be able to attend the entire presentation to receive contact hours.
 No partial credit will be provided.

-This symposium is sponsored by the UNMC Department of Internal Medicine, Division of Diabetes, Endocrinology and Metabolism; Nebraska Medicine, Diabetes Center, and Employee Learning & Development through the resources of the UNMC Center for Continuing Education.
+This symposium is sponsored by the UNMC Department of Internal Medicine — Division of Diabetes, Endocrinology and Metabolism; Nebraska Medicine — Diabetes Center and Employee Learning & Development through the resources of the UNMC Center for Continuing Education.